mintleafsoup/odin-landing-page/README.md

 The landing page is meant to solidify knowledge of the basics of HTML and CSS that have been taught in the lessons.

 # What I have learned:
+I really like styling the page.
+I notice that, when stuck, I need to calmly go over what I'm doing while explaining what I'm doing to myself.
+Then I usually find my solution.

 # What I struggled with:
 Space-between didn't work on the links in the header, even though it felt like it should have?
 Solution: I was targeting the ul not the individual li. :)